 - Broiled and served with capers or a lemon sauce

 - Added to stews with mushrooms and vegetables

 - Placed in sausages along with pig, turkey, fish, etc

 Overall, sweetbreads are hard to overcook even though they finish quickly.
-This makes variety meats a good choice for novice cooks.
+This makes variety of meats a good choice for novice cooks.

 What Do Sweetbreads Taste Like?

 Sweetbreads taste delicious, with a mild flavor and a slightly nutty taste.
 Chest sweetbreads are more robust in flavor than heart sweetbread, but all are milder than meat that comes from muscle flesh.